This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Reactive, Varies with Mixing White

 This color was shockingly reactive in a couple of contexts.
-It performed both better than we expected as well as worse that we expected in Golden’s recent tests with various mixing whites.
+It performed both better than we expected as well as worse that we expected in Golden’s recent tests with various mixing whites in oil paint.
 In Flake White this pigment is surprisingly reactive— it warranted a special section all to itself as one can watch its color shift in real time.
 Though more research needs to be done, we thought it was notable that PR112 did not perform well in Flake White and Zinc White.
 However, it performed better than the expected ASTM II in Titanium white in linseed oil.
 In both Titanium White and Titanium-Zinc white it performed at ASTM I. For more details check out Golden's report.
 Its lightfastness may also struggle in watercolors.
+Some tests from the NPIRI from the 80s showed slight masstone with appreciable change in tints during outdoor lightfastness tests.

 Transparency